-CCP 727 Clinical Interventions for Combat Stress & Trauma or CCP 729 Trauma Intervention in Schools
+CCP 727 Clinical Interventions for Combat Stress & Trauma

+CCP 728 Trauma Specific Interventions

+CCP 729 Trauma Intervention in Schools

 Additional Field Experience: Not required during academic training.
 However, a minimum of 12 months of acceptable employment experience including 12 months of direct supervision by a qualified CRC professional will be required after completion of academic requirements for CRC eligibility.
 See program chair for any questions.